achuchulev/packer-vbox-centos7_redis/README.md

 ### Run test

 1. Run command `kitchen list` to check that kitchen instance is detected from kitchen.yml
-  1. Output should looks like:
+  * Output should looks like:
   > Instance           Driver   Provisioner  Verifier  Transport  Last Action    Last Error
   > default-redis-box  Vagrant  Shell        Inspec    Ssh        <Not Created>  <None>

 2. Run command `kitchen create default-redis-box` to boot up instance
 3. Run command `kitchen verify default-redis-box` to check for presence of redis
-  3. Output of the successful test
+  * Output of the successful test:

   >  System Package redis
   >  ✔  should be installed